leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 1. Environment setup
 2. Generating a Gno.Land keypair with `Gnokey`
-3. Writing, testing, and deploying a smart contract in `Gno` to a local node
+3. Writing & testing a smart contract in `Gno`
+4. Hands-on
-4. Using `Gnofaucet` & `Gnoweb` to get test tokens
+5. Using `Gnofaucet` & `Gnoweb` to get test tokens
-5. Deploying our code to a local testnet
+6. Deploying our code to a local testnet

 ## Environment setup